 A Tenant’s Guide to Housing Rights During COVID-19

-If you receive a postcard or letter from the Court, a marshal’s notice of eviction, or if you are illegally locked out of your home please call 311 or The Bronx Defenders and see our FAQ below.
+If you receive court papers, a notice of eviction, or if your apartment needs repairs and you have questions, please call 311 or The Bronx Defenders.

 What if I Can’t Pay My Rent?

-If you are unable to pay your rent due to hardships related to coronavirus, you may be able to avoid eviction.
+If you are unable to pay your rent due to hardships related to the coronavirus pandemic, you may be able to avoid eviction temporarily.
 To speak to a housing attorney about your options, call 311 to be connected with a lawyer who may be able to represent you in housing court.
-If you need additional help, you may call The Bronx Defenders.
-Our remote housing clinic is open every Thursday from 10am to 2pm at (845) 288-2611.
+If you still need help, you may call The Bronx Defenders.
+Our remote housing clinic is open every Thursday from 10 am to 2 pm at (845) 288-2611.

 CALL (845) 288-2611

-What if I get a postcard or letter from housing court?
+What if I get a letter from housing court?

 What if my landlord, roommate, or family member locks me out of my home?

 In most situations, it is illegal for anyone to change your locks or remove your belongings without an order from the court.
 If you are locked out of your residence, you should call 911 and explain to the dispatcher that your landlord has illegally evicted you.
-The police will be sent to your residence to help you get back in.
-If you have an attorney or advocate, notify them right away.
-If you are unable to get back into your apartment, you can call the Housing Court at (718) 618-2500 or go in person to 851 Grand Concourse to file an emergency illegal lockout case.
+If the police are unable to help you get back into your apartment, you can call the Housing Court at (718) 618-2500 or go in person to 851 Grand Concourse to file an emergency illegal lockout case.

 What if I can’t pay my rent?

-As of now, you are still responsible for rent that accrued during the COVID-19 pandemic.
+You are still responsible for rent that accrued during the COVID-19 pandemic.
 Your landlord can bring an eviction case against you for non-payment of rent.
-Also, if you entered an agreement to pay your rent in housing court and you have not been able to pay in full by the agreed upon date, your landlord can move forward with trying to evict you after October 1.
+Also, if you entered an agreement to pay your rent in housing court and you have not been able to pay in full by the agreed upon date, your landlord can move forward with trying to evict you after February 26, 2021, unless you sign a hardship declaration.
 If you believe you are at risk of eviction and want to speak to an attorney, please call 311 Monday-Friday from 9am-5pm or call The Bronx Defenders’ Remote Housing Clinic at (845) 228-2611 on Thursdays from 10am-2pm.
-Groups such as the Right to Counsel Coalition, Housing Justice For All, and many others are fighting hard to pass laws to cancel rent.
-To join the fight, visit https://www.righttocounselnyc.org/.
+Groups such as the Right to Counsel Coalition, Housing Justice For All, and many others are fighting to cancel rent.
+To learn more, visit https://www.righttocounselnyc.org/.

-Is it true that I can’t be evicted based on unpaid rent that came due during the pandemic?
+Is it true that I cannot be evicted based on unpaid rent that came due during the pandemic?

 Maybe.
-Under the Tenant Safe Harbor Act, tenants who are sued for unpaid rent that comes due between March 7 and a future date when all the governor’s executive orders restricting public life in NYC are lifted have a defense to eviction if they can prove that they suffered a financial hardship due to COVID-19.
+Under the Tenant Safe Harbor Act, tenants who are sued for unpaid rent that came due since March 7 have a defense to eviction if they can prove that they suffered a financial hardship due to COVID-19.
 If the court accepts the defense, your landlord may still win a money judgment against you, but they will not be able to evict you on the basis of unpaid rent during that period.
-However, if you owe rent from before March 7, or after a future date (TBD) when all the governor’s executive orders restricting public life in NYC are lifted, you are not protected by the Tenant Safe Harbor Act.
 To find out if you have a defense to eviction under the Tenant Safe Harbor Act, please consult an attorney.
 For free legal advice call The Bronx Defenders’ Housing Clinic at (845) 288-2611, open every Thursday from 10am – 2pm.